Welcome to Net-Ads

 UPDATE (5th May, 2001): It seems that ClearBlueMedia has experienced a rebirth.
 Having dramatically reduced their inventory, the company now represents only a few 100 branded properties.
 These days, your site must manage and report ads in-house, have audited figures available, support beyond-the-banner campaigns and deliver in excess of 10 million monthly impressions to be considered for representation.

 UPDATE (24th May, 2001): Unfortunately, the 'rebirth' mentioned above seems to have been a desperate attempt made by CBM to snare brand-name partners with whom to align.
-The company's founder, Phil Pennington, confirmed today that Clear Blue Media will be serving its last banner this May 31st.
-For more information, please read this article.
+The company's founder, Phil Pennington, confirmed today that Clear Blue Media will be serving its last banner this May 31st, 2001.

 Click2Net is an established banner agency whose payment rates vary according to advertiser demand.
 The network reportedly allows webmasters to place up to three Click2Net banners on one page, while also permitting other advertising on the same page.
 Banners are targeted to maximise your potential click-through ratio, and you are given the freedom to exclude unwanted ads from the rotation.
 Detailed real-time statistics are provided to all host sites, detailing how long it took each surfer to click on the banner, which interest areas produce the best click-through ratios etc - all designed to help you make the most of your unsold advertising inventory.
 Payments for balances above $30 go out 10 days following the month in which they were earned.